JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-10-24-now-you-see-me-now-you-dont.md

 slug: /NowyouSeemeNowyouDont
 date: 2020-10-24 13:42
 description: Introducing to a new level of designing.
-Tricks and twists to play around and advices to maintain consistency and not distract the user
+Tricks and twists to play around CSS transitions and Animations and advices to have an interactive website without loosing consistency and attention from the user
 featuredImage: /assets/fredrick-tendong-hvyepjyehdq-unsplash.jpg
 ---
 <!--StartFragment-->